 Les Coudées Franches — Viviane Fournier, Thomas Dunan and Christophe Auzolles – are a musical group who not only sing French chanson, but also Cajun and Irish folk music.
 You can find them here.

 You can check out the other tours from Sous les Pavés, which specializes in all of the creepy, haunted, and fascinating aspects of Paris: “Esotericism, crimes of passion, ghosts and other disturbing or magical stories will delight the most curious of you!”
-There will be some special tours for Halloween this year as well.
-Their group tours are all in French, but some of the them can be done in English if privatized, here’s the list.
+Their group tours are all in French, but some of them can be done in English if privatized, here’s the list.